IDMNYU/audiolab/docs/synths.md

 #### Ring Modulator

-The original Serge **Ring Modulator** allowed for the multiplication of bipolar and unipolar signals to create a variety of effects.
+The Serge **Ring Modulator** was one of Tcherepnin's earliest designs, and allows for the multiplication of bipolar and unipolar signals to create a variety of effects.
 A control knob controls the strength of the effect.

 <img src = "./img/serge7375_1_6.png" width="10%" title="Ring" alt="Ring">